FoxxMD/string-sameness/README.md

     (str) => str.replace(/[aeiou]/ig, 'e')
 ]

-const result =  compare('This is one sentence', 'This is another sentence', myFuncs);
+const result =  stringSameness('This is one sentence', 'This is another sentence', myFuncs);
 ```